elmurci/xpring-rs/README.md

 xpring-rs is a Rust client-side library that:

 - Performs some offline calculations around XRP Ledger wallet generation/derivation
-- Provides an easy interface to interact with the XRP Ledger.
+- Provides an easy interface to interact with the XRP Ledger

 ## Architecture